kubernetes/website/docs/admin/kubeadm.md

    watches this directory for Pods to create on startup, as described in the [section about kubelet drop-in](#kubelet-drop-in).

-   Once control plabe Pods are up and running kubeadm init sequence can continue.
+   Once control plane Pods are up and running kubeadm init sequence can continue.

 1. kubeadm "labels" and "taints" the master node so that only control plane components will run there.